warrickhill/ivanti/README.md

 ## Solution details

-- Frontend will be a react SPA
+- Frontend will be a react SPA.
-- Backend will be an express app, this will allow it to be deployed either as a docker container or as a lambda function.
+- Backend will be an Elysia app, this will allow it to be deployed either as a docker container or as a lambda function.
-- DB will be sqlite.
+- DB will be sqlite with Drizzle ORM as query engine.

 ### Notes

 - For development I am using bun.
 Why you ask?
-It's a drop in replacement for nodejs that has typescript support built in and as far as i can tell so far is faster than nodejs.
+It's a drop in replacement for nodejs that has typescript support built in and as far as I can tell so far is faster than nodejs.
+- Using yarn or npm will still work even though I have been using bun.